vanedq/parking-lot-manager/README.md

     2. **removeVehicle**: Responsible for verifying if a given vehicle is parked, and questioning the quantity of hours it remained parked, calculating and showing the final price.
     3. **listVehicles**: Must show every present vehicle (added and not removed).
 A message should inform the user if there's no vehicle parked.
 - Construct an interactive menu with the following actions:
-    1. Register vehicle
+    1. Register vehicle.
-    2. Remove vehicle
+    2. Remove vehicle.
-    3. List vehicle
+    3. List vehicle.
-    4. Shut down the program
+    4. Shut down the program.

 ## What else to expect